mlab-modules/BATDATUNIT01/README.md

 ## Connectivity

-A durable connector brings together data and detection elements with impressive mechanical resilience.
+A durable Molex connector brings together data and detection with impressive mechanical resilience.
 It hosts UART, I2C, SPI buses, and extra GPIO signals, providing extensive interfacing options with various systems.
+The complementary module to the interface connector is [BATDATSOCKET01](https://github.com/mlab-modules/BATDATSOCKET01).